-Principle 2: Select evaluation strategies based on pollutants and model purpose.
-Validation is commonly used to evaluate models, yet dependent on monitoring data and, therefore, may not be ideal for building trust in emerging pollutants, data-scarce regions, and future trends.
+Principle 2: select evaluation strategies based on pollutants and model purpose.
+Validation is commonly used to evaluate models, yet dependent on monitoring data and, therefore, may not be ideal for building trust in emerging pollutants, data-scarce regions, and future trends [32].
 Hence, the applicability of evaluation strategies may depend on the selected pollutants and the model's purpose.
-Strokal et al., identified 13 model evaluation strategies (overview in SI Table B.1).
-Yet, these strategies do not explicitly account for building trust under uncertainties associated with climate-driven hydrological changes (knowledge gap 2, Section 1).
-Our proposed three-stage approach (Section 2.3) can complement the 13 strategies as identified by Strokal et al., as it focuses on understanding the extent to which emergent trends in water pollution are robust across a range of GCMs and pollutants.
+Strokal et al [32] identified 13 model evaluation strategies (overview in SI table B.1).
+Yet, these strategies do not explicitly account for building trust under uncertainties associated with climate-driven hydrological changes (knowledge gap 2, section 1).
+Our proposed three-stage approach (section 2.2) can complement the 13 strategies as identified by Strokal et al [32] as it focuses on understanding the extent to which emergent trends in water pollution are robust across a range of GCMs and pollutants.
 Herewith, it proves a broader, integrative perspective on uncertainty than conventional sensitivity analysis offers.
-For example, while our approach involves varying model inputs, it differs from sensitivity analysis in both purpose and execution (see Table B.1 and Box B.1 in the SI).
+For example, while our approach involves varying model inputs, it differs from sensitivity analysis in both purpose and execution (see table B.1 and box B.1 in the SI).
 While we used VIC and MARINA-Multi, our approach is adaptable to other models in frameworks like ISIMIP.
-An example of this is the application to the DynQual model.
+An example of this is the application to the DynQual model [73].

-Principle 3: Clear and transparent communication reinforces trust.
-With this study, we have built trust in multi-pollutant projections under climate-driven hydrological changes.
+Principle 3: clear and transparent communication reinforces trust.
+With this study, we have built trust in multi-pollutant projections under climatedriven hydrological changes.
 Yet, our results remain an abstraction of environmental systems, including their cascading uncertainties, and, therefore, should be treated carefully.
 By presenting results, their uncertainties, and the potential implications of those uncertainties clearly and transparently, we can reinforce trust.
-Avoiding jargon, indicating the model's purpose, and providing context to model evaluation results is essential for correct interpretation and effective communication with other scientific disciplines and policymakers.
+Avoiding jargon, indicating the model's purpose, and providing context to model evaluation results are essential for correct interpretation and effective communication with other scientific disciplines and policymakers.
 This aids in a wide understanding of uncertainties associated with climate-driven hydrological changes in pollution management.
-Enabling identification of context-specific solutions to future water quality issues amid growing pressure on climate, environmental systems, and society.
+Enabling identification of contextspecific solutions to future WQ issues amid growing pressure on climate, environmental systems, and society.